-When the ovaries start producing less estrogen and progesterone, and periods discontinue for one year; this is the time of life called menopause.
+When the ovaries start producing less estrogen and progesterone, and periods stop for one year; this is the time of life called menopause.
 It is a natural process, however complex.
 The period before menopause is called perimenopause.
 While the period after menopause is often referred as post menopause.

 Although menopause is a natural and inevitable stage in every woman’s life, its physical, mental, and emotional manifestations can vary greatly from one person to the next1.
 Some women may experience none; while others may face many symptoms from mood swings to heart palpitations to hot flashes and night sweats.